Supplier Relationship Management Takes Center Stage in 2025

 China is one of the world's largest manufacturers.
 This came about after America chose to lean heavily on outsourcing to save money on labor costs.
 Couple that with China joining the World Trade Organization and the trade imbalance spiked.

 While the Biden Administration invested heavily in domestic manufacturing, a lot of the supplies required to create products still need to be sourced from Southeast Asia.
 A more robust manufacturing base centered around sustainable energy products and technology will rely heavily upon a region that the new Administration has said will receive tariffs.
-The question then becomes do American manufacturers find new suppliers or will they even be able to?
+The question then becomes, do American manufacturers find new suppliers, or will they even be able to?
+How will supplier relationships evolve and change amidst the tumult?
+Will supply chain organizations adjust how they measure supplier performance?

-This isn’t just a question with American companies.
-Goods sold in America could also face higher prices as suppliers around the world respond to these geopolitical whims.
-And it’s not like one can just snap their fingers and find an equal or better supplier
+This isn't just a question with American companies.
+Goods sold in America could also face higher prices as suppliers worldwide respond to these geopolitical shifts.
+And it's not like one can just snap their fingers and find an equal or better supplier

 Balancing Internal and External Relationships